Science, technology, engineering, and mathematics: Pakistan

 STEM subjects are taught in Pakistan as part of electives taken in the 9th and 10th grades, culminating in Matriculation exams.
 These electives are pure sciences (Physics, Chemistry, Biology), mathematics (Physics, Chemistry, Maths), and computer science (Physics, Chemistry, Computer Science).
 STEM subjects are also offered as electives taken in the 11th and 12th grades, more commonly referred to as first and second year, culminating in Intermediate exams.
 These electives are FSc pre-medical (Physics, Chemistry, Biology), FSc pre-engineering (Physics, Chemistry, Maths), and ICS (Physics/Statistics, Computer Science, Maths).
 These electives are intended to aid students in pursuing STEM-related careers in the future by preparing them for the study of these courses at university.

 A STEM education project has been approved by the government to establish STEM labs in public schools.
 The Ministry of Information Technology and Telecommunication has collaborated with Google to launch Pakistan's first grassroots-level Coding Skills Development Program, based on Google's CS First Program, a global initiative aimed at developing coding skills in children.
 The program aims to develop applied coding skills using gamification techniques for children between the ages of 9 and 14.

 The KPITBs Early Age Programming initiative, established in the province of Khyber Pakhtunkhwa, has been successfully introduced in 225 Elementary and Secondary Schools.
 Many private organizations are working in Pakistan to introduce STEM education in schools.

 Philippines

 In the Philippines, STEM is a two-year program and strand that is used for Senior High School (Grades 11 and 12), assigned by the Department of Education or DepEd.
-The STEM strand is under the Academic Track, which also includes other strands like ABM, HUMSS, and GAS.
+The STEM strand is under the Academic Track, which also includes other strands like ABM (Accountancy, Business and Management), HUMSS (Humanities and Social Sciences), and GAS (General Academic Strand).
 The purpose of the STEM strand is to educate students in the field of science, technology, engineering, and mathematics, in an interdisciplinary and applied approach, and to give students advanced knowledge and application in the field.
 After completing the program, the students will earn a Diploma in Science, Technology, Engineering, and Mathematics.
 In some colleges and universities, they require students applying for STEM degrees (like medicine, engineering, computer studies, etc.) to be a graduate of STEM, if not, they will need to enter a bridging program.